marcsze/dc_sql_intro_lesson/README.md

 * can import csv after changing seperator with: `.import test.csv test`
 * to quit use `.quit`

+### Differences between . and no .

+Most of the time, sqlite3 just reads lines of input and passes them on to the SQLite library for execution.
+But input lines that begin with a dot (".") are intercepted and interpreted by the sqlite3 program itself.
+These "dot commands" are typically used to change the output format of queries, or to execute certain prepackaged query statements.
+For a listing of the available dot commands, you can enter ".help" at any time.
+Example table and resource can be found [here](https://www.sqlite.org/cli.html).

 ## Visual Example of a Relational Database

 ![example1](http://database.guide/wp-content/uploads/2016/06/sakila_full_database_schema_diagram.png)